dimskomex/Poke-Hunt/README.md

 ## Some comments
   * The game has memory leaks.
 This is due to the raylib library.
-  * if you are using Visual Studio Code, you can run the program by pressing:

-        ctrl + shift + b
-      of course you must have downloaded all the necessary tools.

 ## About game:
 - The game is based on the first task of the lesson [Data structures & programming techniques of the University of Athens](https://k08.chatzi.org/projects/project1/) and uses the [raylib graphics library](https://github.com/raysan5/raylib/blob/master/src/raylib.h).